Azareal/Gosora/docs/configuration.md

 PollIPCutoff - The number of days which need to pass before the IP data for a poll is automatically deleted.
 0 defaults to whatever the current default is, currently 90 and -1 disables this feature.

+DisableIP - Master switch to disable tracking user IPs for any purpose.
+May not entirely clear already stored data, or data logged by an upstream like a reverse-proxy.
+Currently doesn't cover net/http ErrorLog.
+Default: false

 DisableLastIP - Disable storing last IPs for users and purge any existing user last IP data.
 Default: false

 DisablePostIP - Disable storing post IPs for users and purge any existing post IP data.
 Default: false